-Here, then, are seventeen Tribes on the East side of the Rocky Mountains, beside the vast hordes, under manifold names, who range the immense regions lying between those heights and the Pacific Ocean, and are brought into contact with the servants of the Company, far out of its own Territories, for purposes of trade-since its operations, and its traffic with the Tribes, are pushed, over the surface of the globe, for a wide and long space beyond the limits of its chartered sway.
+Here, then, are seventeen Tribes on the

+East side of the Rocky Mountains, beside the vast hordes, under manifold names, who range the immense regions lying between those heights and the Pacific Ocean. and are brought into contact with the servants of the Company, far out of its own Territories, for purposes of trade-since its operations, and its traffic with the Tribes, are pushed, over the surface of the globe, for a wide and long space beyond the limits of its chartered sway.
 And two questions now present themselves: 1.
-What is the condition of all these nations, and kindreds, and tongues, and people?
+What is the condition of all these "nations, and kindreds, and tongues, and people?"
 2. What is the duty lying upon the great country-whose influence penetrates and pervades these distant portions of the earth, and whose own prodigious resources are still swelled by what she draws from them-to meliorate that condition?
 To which a third may perhaps be added-What is within her power for effecting such melioration?

 I need not say much with respect to the first.
 They are Heathen savages.
-The condition and the habits of Heathen savages, I have had occasion to paint in my notice of those specimens with which I was in contact upon my route.
+The condition and the habits of Heathen savages,

+I have had occasion to paint in my notice of those specimens with which I was in contact upon my route.
 But there are aggravated features to be contemplated when we look further into the interior, or follow the inquiry to the more remote ramifications of the trade.
-Scenes of blood and treachery, from hereditary and cherished feuds; the trophies of the scalping-knife; the exposure of infants; the abandonment of helpless objects, when found burthensome, to perish in the wilds-these are some of the examples among the Indians of that fierceness and cruelty of nature which has multiplied itself in many forms over the earth, since the day when it was said, The voice of thy brother's blood crieth unto me from the ground.
-The influence of the Company has been exerted, no doubt, successfully to a certain extent, to check some of these practices; and more decisively, I believe, for the discontinuance of certain horrid barbarities exercised upon the widows of Indian warriors, as an established custom, and upon captive slaves at the will of their But what is this improvement, as far as it goes, but a testimony to the humanizing influences of the Christian religion, which, even in its general and indirect operation-i. e. apart from any endeavours to make converts to it, or teach it as a system of faith-engenders an abhorrence of acts like these? and, consequently, to the unspeakably higher advantage of bringing that system to bear in its direct for upon the persons and the hearts of the Indians themselves?
-Crimes and atrocities prevail among professed Christians; and there is a remark made by that amiable and engaging writer, the late Mr. T. Simpson, to the effect, that they need not be hasty to condemn the Indians for practices of a revolting nature which prevail among them, if only they look very rudely-executed imitation of a snake, of painted wood; and two small pieces of carved bone; the uses of which will be presently described.
-Communicating with these men through an interpreter, and with other persons present who might be said perhaps to put leading questions, I may certainly have been led into some mistakes upon lesser points-for I am perfectly aware of the difficulty of being accurate in such cases, and I have received from respectable sources within the Territory very conflicting accounts of many other peculiarities of the Indian beside his superstitions; but I did my best to sift my information, and wrote down the result of my conversation while it was fresh: I believe, therefore, that I shall state nothing materially incorrect.
+Scenes of blood and treachery, from hereditary and cherished feuds; the trophies of the scalping-knife; the exposure of infants ; the abandonment of helpless objects, when found burthensome, to perish in the wilds-these are some of the examples among the Indians of that fierceness and cruelty of nature which has multiplied itself in many forms over the earth, since the day when it was said, "The voice of thy brother's blood crieth unto me from the ground."
+The influence of the Company has been exerted, no doubt, successfully to a certain extent, to check some of these practices; and more decisively, I believe, for the discontinuance of certain horrid barbarities exercised upon the widows of Indian warriors, as an established custom, and upon captive slaves at the will of their masters.
+But what is this improvement, as far as it goes, but a testimony to the humanizing influences of the Christian religion, which, even in its general and indirect operation-i. e. apart from any endeavours to make converts to it, or teach it as a system of faith-engenders an abhorrence of acts like these? and, consequently, to the unspeakably higher advantage of bringing that system to bear in its direct force upon the persons and the hearts of the Indians themselves ?
+Crimes and atrocities prevail among professed Christians; and there is a remark made by that amiable and engaging writer, the late Mr. T. Simpson, to the effect, that they need not be hasty to condemn the Indians for practices of a revolting nature which prevail among them, if only they look at home.
+But the difference lies in this-that these are practices allowed in the community ; not repugnant to public sentiment, nor at variance with any system received as authority in morals.
+Within the Tribes themselves, there is no counter influence to cure or to repress them.
+They are found, in fact, incorporated with the sentiments and usages of the people.